Activity theory: Activities

 Activity theory begins with the notion of activity.
 An activity is seen as a system of human "doing" whereby a subject works on an object in order to obtain a desired outcome.
-In order to do this, the subject employs tools, which may be external (e.g. an axe, a computer) or internal (e.g. a plan).
+To do this, the subject employs tools, which may be external (e.g. an axe, a computer) or internal (e.g. a plan).
 As an illustration, an activity might be the operation of an automated call centre.
 As we shall see later, many subjects may be involved in the activity and each subject may have one or more motives (e.g. improved supply management, career advancement or gaining control over a vital organisational power source).
 A simple example of an activity within a call centre might be a telephone operator (subject) who is modifying a customer's billing record (object) so that the billing data is correct (outcome) using a graphical front end to a database (tool).